johnsca/interface-mapred/README.md

   * `{relation_name}.related` The relation is established, but YARN may not yet have provided any connection or service information.

-  * `{relation_name}.available` YARN has provided its connection and service information, but is not yet ready to provide compute services.
+  * `{relation_name}.joined` YARN has provided its connection and service information, and is ready to provide compute services.
     The provided information can be accessed via the following methods:
       * `ip_addr()`
       * `port()`
       * `hs_http()`
       * `hs_ipc()`

-  * `{relation_name}.ready` YARN is fully ready to provide distributed computing services.

 For example, a typical client would respond to `{relation_name}.ready`: